-Amino Acids Amino acids are the basic building block of all living, but especially protein and muscle.
+Amino Acids are the basic building block of all living, but especially protein and muscle.
 We distinguish between 22 amino acids, which we divide into essential and non-essential.
 Essential amino acids cannot be produced by the body itself, so they need to be supplemented from diet or nutritional supplements.
 These include, for example, methionine, lysine, leucine, valine and isoleucine.
 The body can produce non-essential amino acids from the diet itself, yet they are as important as essential amino acids.
 Nonessential amino acids include alanine, asparagine, glycine, glutamine or arginine.

 BCAA are branched-chain amino acids - leucine, isoleucine and valine.
 At the same time, they are the most important anabolic and anti-catabolic essential amino acids that provide protein synthesis in muscle mass growth and muscle tissue regeneration.